bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-For example, if I took **classRotator** and stuck it outside of the **setTimeout**, it would run very quickly and it would keep running itself and then it would start to get stacked up and eventually you&apos;d run out of memory.
+For example, if I took <b>classRotator</b> and stuck it outside of the
+<b>setTimeout</b>, it would run very quickly and it would keep running
+itself and then it would start to get stacked up and eventually you&apos;d run out of memory.
 You&apos;d get a heap overflow error showing that basically JavaScript has run out of memory.